MicrosoftDocs/defender-docs/defender-office-365/tenant-allow-block-list-ip-addresses-configure.md

 ## Create allow entries for IP addresses

- The allow entry only override the IP filters for that sending IP address.
-You can create allow entries for IP addresses directly in the Tenant Allow/Block List, using either of the following methods:
+The allow entry overrides only the IP filters for the specified sending IP address.

-- From the **IP addresses** tab on the **Tenant Allow/Block Lists** page or in PowerShell as described in this section.
+You can create allow entries for IP addresses directly in the Tenant Allow/Block List as described in this section.

 ### Use the Microsoft Defender portal to create allow entries for IP addresses in the Tenant Allow/Block List